Life, Religion and Ethics (LRE)

-We expect our pupils to know what religion is through:
+We teach our pupils, so they know what religion is through:

-- The study of Christianity (as the main religious tradition in the UK) and Islam (Abrahamic religions) and Hinduism (Dharmic religion); to know key beliefs and practices of the followers of these religions, reflecting that Britain is a diverse community.
+- The study of Christianity (as the main religious tradition in the UK) and Islam (Abrahamic religion) and Hinduism (Dharmic religion); to know key beliefs and practices of the followers of these religions, reflecting that Britian is a diverse community.

-- Comparing and contrasting key religious beliefs from different religious traditions, and non-religious traditions (Humanism), to explore how different people see and respond to the world; to promote tolerance & respect.
+- Comparing key religious beliefs from different religious traditions, and non-religious traditions (Humanism), to explore how different people see and respond to the world; to promote tolerance and respect.

 - Considering big ethical and philosophical questions in life, from religious and non-religious viewpoints, to develop an understanding of the world in which we live, and to inspire curiosity about the world.

 - The development of personal viewpoints, enabling pupils to articulate and respect different views, and to think critically about big issues.

 - Taking part in balanced, well-informed conversations about religion, belief, and life issues.

 Concepts taught throughout the curriculum in LRE.

 - Human concepts: sanctity of life, human rights, equality, social justice, stewardship and love.